Yvonne Gabong

-Yvonne Gabong (born 29 August 1996) is a Papua New Guinean footballer who plays as a midfielder and is co-captain of the Papua New Guinea women's national team.
+Yvonne Gabong (born 29 August 1996) is a Papua New Guinean international footballer who plays as a midfielder and is co-captain of the Papua New Guinea women's national team.
 She is also the skipper of FC Genesis.

 Early life and education

 Gabong is a native of Madang and Manus in Papua New Guinea.
 Her father, Alfred Gabong, was a soccer player who represented Papua New Guinea internationally.

 She began playing football at the age of nine, representing Salvation Army Lae Primary School.
 Her father told her she had a future in soccer when she kicked a ball while her younger brother stood in goal, and broke his tooth.

 She later attended Goroka Grammar School, and continued her tertiary studies in information technology.
 Gabong has said that in addition to her father, she was inspired by former PNG women's captain and midfielder Deslyn Siniu as a role model.
 Her younger brother, Pansop Gabong, has played as a defender in the PNG National Soccer League.
 They also have an older sister.